emma-k-alexandra/WMATA.swift/Sources/WMATA/WMATA.docc/GettingStarted.md

 # Getting Started

-The basics of using WMATA
+The basics of using WMATA.

 ## Overview